-- Maintain a cumulative G.P.A. of 2.0 or higher - Earn a term G.P.A. of 2.0 or higher - Accumulate no more than one Incomplete, F, or Withdrawal in a term with the Penn LPS Online advisor and may be placed on registration hold.
+- Maintain a cumulative G.P.A. of 2.0 or higher - Earn a term G.P.A. of 2.0 or higher - Accumulate no more than one Incomplete, F, or Withdrawal in a term

+Academic probation Students who fail to meet one or more of the conditions listed above will be placed on academic probation.
+Students on academic probation will be required to meet with their academic advisor and may be placed on registration hold.
 Students will be expected to remedy the condition(s) that placed them on academic probation with the next three courses they take (no grades of W, F, I, GR, or NR).
 If students are on probation for any incomplete grades they will be placed on hold until they resolve their incomplete courses.
 If they are unable to meet the requirements of their probation, they may be subject to dismissal from the program, pending a decision of the SAS Continuing Education Committee.